Kamparia/openlayers3.0_quickstart/README.md

 > #### A simple template for building responsive WebGIS applications usinf Openlayers 3.0 + Bootstrap

-## Introduction
-Here is a demonstration of how powerful R can be in carrying out in working with spatial data and geospatial analysis.

 <img width="1093" alt="screen shot 2016-07-02 at 2 12 14 pm" src="https://raw.githubusercontent.com/Kamparia/openlayers3.0_quickstart/master/img/screenshot.png">

 ## Tools